UK police won't act against Prince Andrew over abuse claim

 LONDON (AP) — British police have announced they will not take any action against Prince Andrew after a review prompted by a Jeffrey Epstein accuser who claims that he sexually assaulted her.

-Virginia Giuffre claims she was trafficked by Epstein to have sex with Andrew in London in 2001, when she was aged 17 and a minor under U.S, law.
+Virginia Giuffre claims she was trafficked by Epstein to have sex with Andrew in London in 2001, when she was age 17 and a minor under U.S. law.
 She is suing the prince in a U.S. court.

 Andrew, the second son of Queen Elizabeth II, denies the allegations.
 He told the BBC in a 2019 interview that he never had sex with Giuffre, saying: “It didn’t happen.”